civicinfo/votebymail/oklahoma.md

 #### Absentee/mail-in ballot requirements
-Ballot should be notarized or a copy of ID should be taped to the envelope.
+Standard absentee ballot affidavits should be notarized or a copy of ID should be taped to the envelope.
+"Physically incapacitated" absentee ballot affidavits may witnessed by two people or a copy of the ID should be included.

 #### How to return absentee/mail-in ballot